 Non-fiction author Amy Shojai points out that the most frustrating part of traditional publishing is the timeline.
-It takes years to get a book done, and if another publisher is faster, your deal might be cancelled altogether.
-She also resents the lack of control authors have: “Unless your agent is very good, authors have little input into release date or even cover copy.”
+It takes years to get a book done, and if another publisher is faster, your book deal might be canceled altogether.
+She also resents the lack of control independent authors have.
+“Unless your agent is very good, authors have little input into release date or even cover copy.”

-Indie author Donna L Martin thinks that for beginner authors, it is recommended to find a traditional publisher: “I think the best advantage about being traditionally published is the exposure and support they receive from their publishing company.”
+Indie author Donna L Martin thinks it is recommended to find a traditional publisher for beginners.
+She said, “I think the best advantage about being traditionally published is the exposure and support they receive from their publishing company.”
 Regarding cons, she highlights the slow publishing process (3-5 years), and possible creative differences between the author and the publisher.

 When it comes to advantages, Patrick G Cox mentions that it is easier to get into brick-and-mortar bookstores if you are traditionally published, as costs of POD can be rather high.
-Retailers might not even stock your book, and even if they do: who would spend $15 on a book by an unknown author?
+Online retailers might not even stock your book and if they do, who would spend $15 on a book by an unknown author?
 The same issue does not affect ebooks.

 If you are approached by a publisher and asked for a sum, think twice.
 Traditional publishers won’t ask you to pay for publishing your book.
 “Vanity presses” (often on the market as “self-publishing companies”) come in all shapes and forms.
 Many of them are trustworthy companies authors can be recommended to use; others not so.

-Paying somebody to “publish your book” sounds great for some people and could be a viable option for many authors, but please read the contract thoroughly.
+Paying somebody to “publish your book” sounds great for some people and could be a viable option for many authors.
+Please make sure to read the contract thoroughly.
 If somebody offers you a package containing editing & design, that could well be worth your money.
 Under no circumstances sign away your copyrights to anyone who asks you to pay.